EscolaLMS/Course-Access/ADMIN.md

 # Admin panel documentation

-The CourseAccess package is designed to handle access management for courses.
+The Course Access package is designed to handle access management for courses.
 It provides a set of functions that are used both in the Admin Panel and on the Front App.

 ## Course Access